tillbiskup/aspecd/docs/roadmap.rst

 * Add Zenodo badge to start page of documentation in release

+* Tasks: MultiProcessingTask (and shortcut for SingleProcessingTask)

 * Full list of required packages (including their installed versions) in SystemInfo, to be included in history (and recipe history)

-* Report task: Add figure captions to context if available

-* Remaining basic processing and analysis steps, such as algebra with datasets, slice extraction for >2D datasets, peak finding, SNR determination, denoising, filtering, noise, cut dataset and axis (to common range)
+* Remaining basic processing and analysis steps:

+  * algebra with datasets
+  * slice extraction for >2D datasets (is a slice always 1D?)
+  * ? general slicing (extracting subsets of data)
+  * interpolation (useful as well for reducing knots of a grid for 3D plots)
+  * peak finding
+  * SNR determination
+  * denoising
+  * filtering
+  * adding noise
+  * ScalarAxisAlgebra: perform scalar algebra on values of an axis
+  * ?
+AxisAlgebra: provide a function that gets evaluated on the values of an axis

 * Normalising over parts of a dataset